pbakota/csharp-realtime-board/README.md

 The websocket server in production includes Eureka discovery client and automatically register itself on Eureka server, and it is ready to be used with load balancer.

-For more information about the architecture see the parent project. https://github.com/pbakota/java-realtime-board
+For more information about the architecture, see the parent project. https://github.com/pbakota/java-realtime-board

 ## Implementation

-The project was implemented in .NET 6 with very little depenedency.
-It uses MongoDb for storage and Eureka client for automatic discovery.
-The project also has simple STOMP relay implementation which can be used as a separate component for other projects as well.
+The project was implemented in .NET 6 with very little dependency.
+It uses MongoDB for storage and Eureka client for automatic discovery.
+The project also has a simple STOMP relay implementation which can be used as a separate component for other projects as well.
 See more information about the relay in section "Stomp.Relay".

 The project was designed to be 100% compatible with the Java counterpart (see: https://github.com/pbakota/java-realtime-board), that means all data structures and communication protocols are the same.
 Also implements a simple
-RPC api that can be used to replace regular REST end point calls (altough using REST is still possible).
+RPC API that can be used to replace regular REST end point calls (although using REST is still possible).
 All client<->server communication can be done trough websocket.
-The project has two sub projects.
+The project has two subprojects.

 ### WebsocketServer